 Florida Buyer Broker

-There are plenty of Florida homes for sale.
-The problem is the price of real estate is no longer affordable for the average buyer.
+With the exception of a few geographical areas, there are plenty of Florida homes for sale.
+There is still a problem for the first-time buyer and middle income buyer, because the price of real estate is no longer affordable.

-Incomes for potential 2nd home and primary property owners has not kept pace with the rising price of real estate in Florida.
+Incomes for potential 2nd home and primary homeowners has not kept pace with the rising price of real estate in Florida.

-For decades, the most affordable real estate for entry level Florida homes for sale was between $125,000 for a condominium and $325,000 for an entry level single family home.
-More affluent buyers and 2nd home buyers have typically spent up to $450,000 for a off water luxury condominium, $800,000 for beach front luxury condominium.
+For decades, the most affordable real estate for entry level Florida homes for sale was between $150,000 for a condominium and $350,000 for an entry level single family home.
+More affluent buyers and 2nd home buyers have typically spent up to $450,000 for an off water luxury condominium, $800,000 to $900,000 for a resale beach front luxury condominium.
 The average affluent buyer spent between $500,000 for a resale home and up to $800,000 for a new second home in a golf course community in Florida.

-During 2019 and in the summer of 2020 with COVID-19 many Florida residence lost their jobs.
+During 2019 and in the summer of 2020 with COVID-19 many Florida residents lost their jobs.
 Many were unable to pay their mortgages.
 Most, but not all, lenders offered property owners options to keep their property by postponing mortgage payments and later modifying their loans.
+The foreclosure process in Florida takes about 2 years.

 Foreclosure percentage is likely to gain momentum.

 Between 2021 and 2023 annual rental rates began to dramatically increase.
 Large corporate investors added Florida single family homes to their REIT (Real Estate Investment Trust) portfolios.
-Many targeted coastal and recreational areas in Florida.
-They based their annual rental rates on seasonal rates, which are not affordable to the local renters.
-More renters and homeowners are sharing space to meet their housing needs in 2023.
-Some, new, large apartment complexes have large vacancy ratios because locals tenants cannot afford to rent them.
-Investors want to make a profit.
-Because seasonal rental rates are high, rentals are plentiful with many vacancies the spring, summer and fall of 2023.
-Most Florida’s annual renters can not afford to pay seasonal rental prices annually.
+Many targeted coastal and recreational areas in Florida to maximize the seasonal rental opportunity.
+They also based their annual rental rates on seasonal rates.
+More renters are sharing spaces and homeowners are renting space in their homes via AirBnB to meet their food and housing needs in 2023.
+Some, new, large apartment complexes have large vacancy ratios.
+Investors want to make a profit but they are not lowering their rents to fill their expensive new high-rise properties.
+Rentals are more plentiful in the spring, summer and fall and often some price adjustments are made in those months.
+Most of Florida’s annual renters can not afford to pay seasonal rental prices annually.
 Consequently, they also can not afford to save to purchase a property in the future.

-Real estate brokers are STILL buying homes from the sellers and flipping them at higher prices before buyers have an opportunity to purchase the property directly from the property seller.
+Real estate brokers are buying homes from the sellers and flipping them to investors at high prices before buyers have an opportunity to purchase.

 Real estate brokers continued to purchase homes at discounted prices from sellers who needed to sell long after the Covid 19 scare was over.
-They continued to flipped properties at higher prices to buyers.
 At the end of 2021, one very large real estate broker from California admitted they made a mistake.
-As a 3rd party real estate valuation system they linked to a very large real estate organizations database system.
-They said properties do not appreciate at the high rate they were trying to obtain from buyers by flipping properties they were buying and they immediately sold off their real estate inventory.
-There was never any accountability required of these two organizations working together to inflate US property values.
-Appraisers had to work with inflated information they obtained regarding home sales generated by these entities.
+They said their real estate valuation system was flawed.
+And that properties do not appreciate at the high rate they were trying to obtain from buyers by flipping.
+They immediately sold off their real estate inventory.
+There was never any accountability required of this or any other brokerage buying directly from the seller and flipping at a profit.

 Why are real estate brokers still buying and flipping properties without giving the seller the equity?

-Because sellers don’t want to wait for buyers.
+Sellers don’t want to wait for buyers.
 Brokers are offering to purchase with cash and giving the sellers the option to close at their leisure.
 Many sellers like the idea of not being pressured to move.
-I wonder if they realized it cost costing them $20,000 to $100,000 in equity to do a quick cash sale.
-I wonder if they would have waited a few months to close?
+If they realized it could be costing them $20,000 to $100,000 in equity to do a quick cash sale, would they have waited a few months to close?
 There are probably a large number of sellers with seller’s remorse today.

-Florida sellers are waiting longer for sales.
-While smart real estate brokers and investors are refinancing and taking the equity out of properties they own and then putting them on the market for sale.
-They may then try to short sell in hopes of negotiating with banks to take lower pay-offs on mortgages.
+Florida sellers are waiting a little longer for sales.
+While smart real estate brokers and investors are refinancing and taking the equity out of the properties they own.
+They may then put them on the market for sale.
+With an unstable economy, they don’t want to wait until they have to short sale or give up the property to foreclosure because they are underwater.

 Cash buyers are King of Florida homes for sale!

-Hurricane Ian has made it very difficult or impracticable to obtain homeowners insurance in some cases and places in Florida.
+Hurricane Ian has made it very difficult or impossible to obtain homeowners insurance in some cases and places in Florida.
 Lenders will not write mortgages without homeowners’ insurance.
-Pricey homeowner’s insurance is another reason why the average homebuyer or 2nd homeowner will not purchase in Florida the winter of 2023.
+Affluent cash buyers (especially if they are homeless) are willing to buy and self insure in Florida in the winter of 2024.

 Statistics show a very large number of property showings in Florida for the winter of 2022.
-However, overall numbers of sales were down in most areas of Florida by the spring of 2023.
-Snowbirds came, looked and left without purchasing.
-They feel the pressure the economy is already putting on their basic lifestyle.
-Prices of insurance and real estate taxes are very high in Florida for new residents and investors.
+However, overall numbers of sales were down in most areas of Florida by the Spring of 2023.
+Many snowbirds came, looked and left without purchasing in 2023.
+They feel the pressure the economy is putting on their basic lifestyle.
+Prices of insurance and real estate taxes are very high in Florida for new residents, 2nd home buyers and investors.

 Although prices are still very high in resort areas.
-Sellers in those areas, especially in coastal areas, should be much more competitive the winter of 2023.
-Many investors and sellers will have a lot of equity to negotiate and are ready to sell because their taxes and insurance payments are too high for them too!
+Sellers in recreational areas who purchased 2 or more years ago, for AirBnB rentals, especially in coastal areas, should be much more motivated sellers the winter of 2024.
+Many investors and some sellers will have a lot of equity to negotiate.
+Many are ready to sell because their taxes and insurance payments are too high for them too!

 Does real estate history repeat itself?

 Prices in communities impacted by hurricanes are likely to be higher, because there will be less inventory.
-Investors need to make up for their loses.
+Investors need to make up for their repair loses.
 Affluent cash buyers and investors do not always carry insurance on their properties.
-Many of them now own vacant lots instead of buildings!
+After hurricane Ian many of them owned vacant lots instead of buildings!

-Affluent snowbirds will be back in the winter of 2023.
+Affluent snowbirds will be back in the winter of 2024, it’s a Florida fact!

 “The most important thing a buyer can do is first of all work with a buyer broker.”